 The page setup comprises all the options that let you perfectly control the print of the drawing.
-When you prepare the print of a drawing you have to decide some basic parameters, such as the units of measurement, the scale, the paper size, the line widths and so on.
+When you prepare the print of a drawing you have to decide some basic parameters, such as the units of measurement, the scale, the paper size, the line widths and so on a given Page setup so that you can read or Open Setings... and reset it later automatically.

 These settings make up the Page Setup of the drawing.
-BlueCAD Express saves this setup within the drawing file so that you can always reprint the drawing exactly as you have set it before.
+BlueCAD saves this setup within the drawing file so that you can always reprint the drawing exactly as you have set it before.

-If you want to reuse a specific setup of the print phase for other drawings, BlueCAD Express lets you save as file a given Page setup so that you can read or Open Settings... and reset it later automatically.
+If you want to reuse a specific setup of the print phase for other drawings, BlueCAD lets you save as file